portsmouth/snelly/README.md

 ## Callbacks and animation

-For implementation of custom animation logic, we use the simple mechanism of pre- and post-frame user callbacks, wherein the user can implement whatever logic he needs to programmatically animate the scene, camera, and materials.
-See the provided examples for details of how to use this implement animating scenes, and movie rendering.
+For implementation of custom animation logic we provide pre- and post-frame user callbacks, wherein the user can implement whatever logic he needs to programmatically animate the scene, camera, and materials.
+See the provided examples for details of how to use this to implement animating scenes, and movie rendering.
 See:
 - [Scene.preframeCallback](docs/API.md/#Scene+preframeCallback)
 - [Scene.postframeCallback](docs/API.md/#Scene+postframeCallback)